 What makes the Cambridge course in Archaeology so special?

 With the Division of Archaeology and the McDonald Institute for Archaeological Research, Cambridge is one of the largest centres of archaeological research in Britain, and we have recently been awarded top place in the Good University Guide for Archaeology in the UK.
 Archaeology students at Cambridge benefit from direct hands-on access to world-class collections in Cambridge’s many museums, libraries and research centres.
-From 2017 onwards, Cambridge is launching an exciting new undergraduate degree programme in single honours archaeology.
+From 2017 Cambridge has launched an exciting new undergraduate degree programme in single honours archaeology.
 Students can follow several streams – Archaeology (covering all world cultures), Biological Anthropology, Egyptology or Assyriology.

 Why choose Newnham for Archaeology?

 Newnham has a strong tradition of supporting female archaeologists in Cambridge.
 Dorothy Garrod of Newnham was the first female professor of Archaeology in the UK (even before Cambridge awarded women degrees), and a series of high-profile archaeologists are current or former members of the college.

 How many students take Archaeology at Newnham and what options do they choose?